In many companies, most of the revenue comes from a small group of sales reps – the old 20/80 adage.

 They map the prospect’s pain point to their solution, highlight additional features that might be beneficial and clearly define the ROI.
 These real sales reps are always looking to improve and adopt new, modern sales tactics.

 A perfect sales pitch and charming personality can only take you so far.
-“Order-takers” are masters of communication, but to become a true seller you need to be a good communicator and have an excellent process.
+“Order-takers” are masters of communication, but to become a true seller you need to be a good communicator and have an excellent data driven sales process.